 Something like, “Please God, if you save me from this mess, I will be an exceptionally good person.
 In fact, I will never lie or doubt you again.”

 This is bargaining.
 In a way, this stage of grief is false hope.

 For example, you hear people say, “If you change this, I’ll change that.”
-At this stage, the patient is so desperate to get things and life back to its formal state.
+At this stage, the patient is desperate to get things and life back to their formal state.

-What if I encouraged him to go to the doctor three months ago like I first thought – maybe the cancer would have been discovered earlier and he could have been saved.
+What if I encouraged him to go to the doctor three months ago like I first thought – maybe cancer would have been discovered earlier, and he could have been saved.

 After experiencing many of these types of thoughts, not knowing what to do next, a patient might falsely make himself believe he can avoid the grief with a type of negotiation.
 A negotiation that favors him.

 The implied desire indicates that they would not ask for anything more if only their pleas for this disastrous condition to be reversed could be granted.

 However, the grief patients who enter this stage quickly learn that bargaining does not work.
 For this reason, they inevitably move on (usually to the depression stage).